scellecs/morpeh/README.md

 ![add_provider.gif](Gifs~/add_provider.gif)
 </details>

-Now press the play button, and you will see Debug.Log with healthPoints.
+Now press play button, and you will see Debug.Log with healthPoints.
 Nice!

 ---